-Thanksgiving is around the corner, and if you’re still in that pandemic-inspired takeout mood—or just don’t feel like making a mess in your kitchen—NoVA restaurants have plenty to offer, whatever your taste.
+Updated November 7, 2022.
+Thanksgiving is around the corner, and if you’re on a takeout kick — or just don’t feel like making a mess in your kitchen — NoVA restaurants have plenty to offer, whatever your taste.
 Whether you want to go traditional with turkey and mashed potatoes or are looking to experience new flavors with a globally inspired menu, there’s still time to order a delicious meal for one, two, or a whole crew.

 Magnolias had us at “sage butter-rubbed twelve pound turkey with giblet gravy,” but, sure, we’ll certainly enjoy that sherry-mushroom green bean casserole, herbed-focaccia-and-sausage stuffing, and Grand Marnier cranberry sauce, too.
-If you want to get extra fancy, add on a bottle of Laurent-Perrier Rosé for $99.
-198 N. 21st St., Purcellville; $250, serves up to 6
+198 N. 21st St., Purcellville; $275, serves up to 6

 Thanksgiving, but Hold the Turkey

 Love Thanksgiving, but not turkey?
-Matchbox has a special baby back ribs package for the holiday, featuring two full racks slow-cooked for 18 hours and smothered in house-made barbeque sauce.
-Choose two accompaniments, like chipotle-honey cornbread and broccolini, and your choice of mushroom or turkey gravy.
+Matchbox has a special baby back ribs package for the holiday, featuring two full racks slow-cooked for 18 hours and smothered in house-made barbecue sauce.
+Choose two accompaniments, like chipotle-honey cornbread and broccoli, and your choice of mushroom or turkey gravy.
 Additional sides, soups, and desserts are also available à la carte.
-Multiple locations: Ashburn, Reston, Fairfax, and Arlington; $95, serves 4-5
+44720 Thorndike St., Ashburn; $114, serves 4

 Globally Inspired Fare